Kaydron1000/Kaydron1000/README.md

     <b>Welcome to my page!</b><br><br>
     <i>
         I'm Brandon.<br>
         I've done plenty of C# and VBA in the private sector.
-I'm looking to branch out share what i've learned and dig into other languages.<br>
+I'm looking to branch out and share what I've learned and dig into other languages.<br>
         Open to collaborating on interesting and innovative projects.<br>
     </i><br>
 </p>